Early Warning Systems

-Evening stakeholder dinner meetings that address specific needs of the MACCS community.
+Evening stakeholder dinner meetings that address specific needs of the MACCS community, such as College Information and Parent Math Night.

 Student Health Advisory Council – The MACCS SHAC meets once each semester to ensure that the student and staff environment is healthy and safe.